flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### module-module_name-source-md5-deprecated

-A module in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is using the deprecated and insecure `md5` checksum.
+A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is using the deprecated and insecure `md5` checksum.

 It is recommended to switch to `sha256` or `sha512`.

 ### module-module_name-source-sha1-deprecated

-A module in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is using the deprecated `sha1` checksum.
+A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is using the deprecated `sha1` checksum.

 It is recommended to switch to `sha256` or `sha512`.

 ### module-module_name-autotools-redundant-prefix

-A module in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) using the `autotools` buildsystem is setting `--prefix` in `config-opts` to a value of `/app, /usr, ${FLATPAK_DEST}`.
+A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) using the `autotools` buildsystem is setting `--prefix` in `config-opts` to a value of `/app, /usr, ${FLATPAK_DEST}`.

-This is set by flatpak-builder itself and is redundant.
+This is set by Flatpak-builder itself and is redundant.

 ### module-module_name-buildsystem-is-plain-cmake

-A module in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is using plain `cmake` as buildsystem.
+A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is using plain `cmake` as buildsystem.

 It is recommended to switch to `cmake-ninja` as that is usually faster.

 ### module-module_name-cmake-non-release-build

-A module in the [flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is using `cmake` or `cmake-ninja` as buildsystem has a `CMAKE_BUILD_TYPE` value, not of `Release, RelWithDebInfo, MinSizeRel`.
+A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) is using `cmake` or `cmake-ninja` as buildsystem has a `CMAKE_BUILD_TYPE` value, not of `Release, RelWithDebInfo, MinSizeRel`.